Achill Island – 5 Reasons to Visit Mayo’s Hidden Gem

 Achill’s Blueway, Greenway & Atlantic Drive

-The Greenway is a world class cycling and walking trail and the longest one in Ireland.
+The Greenway is a world-class cycling and walking trail and the longest one in Ireland.
 The route follows a trail from Westport to Achill.
-In 2011 the Great Western Greenway was awarded the EDEN European Destination of Excellence Award for Sustainable Tourism.
+In 2011, the Great Western Greenway was awarded the EDEN European Destination of Excellence Award for Sustainable Tourism.

-The Atlantic Drive comprises over 20km of coastal scenery which is a perfect car or bike adventure.
-On the route for the Atlantic Drive you will spot the tower at Kildavnet, a 16th century Irish tower used by the legendary Pirate Queen Granuaile.
+The Atlantic Drive comprises over 20km of coastal scenery, which is a perfect car or bike adventure.
+On the route for the Atlantic Drive, you will spot the tower at Kildavnet, a 16th-century Irish tower used by the legendary Pirate Queen Granuaile.

 Courses and lessons

 We hope this article has encouraged you to visit Achill Island!
-There is so much to do in terms of water and land activities. life at Achill is relaxed, you can spend your days exploring the island or strolling the many Blue flag beaches at your own leisure.
-At night locals and tourists alike will flock into pubs to enjoy hearty meals, plenty of pints and great live music.
-If you want to experience traditional Irish life at its best, while still enjoying modern comforts, then Achill island is the place for you!
+There is so much to do in terms of water and land activities.
+Life at Achill is relaxed; you can spend your days exploring the island or strolling the many Blue Flag beaches at your own leisure.

 County Clare Travel Guide | Best Bars in Ireland by City: The Ultimate Irish Pub Guide | Things to do in Galway | The Names of the 32 County of Ireland Explained | Galway Pub Guide: The Best 25 Bars